Is it just me, or are you also sick of the way that businesses try and sell to you based on fear and lack rather than focusing on ethics and value?

 #14 A-Z – an alphabetical list for your business, sector or specialty, whatever that may be – the A-Z of Chocolate, or the A-Z of Advertising.

 #15 MAKEOVER – everyone loves a before and after (me included) so make sure you have your camera ready while everything’s still crappy looking and don’t be afraid to share your makeover triumph with the world!
-Again, pop over to Sue’s blog – The World of Suzy Homemaker – for some of my favourites!!
+It can even be a makeover of your desk from messy to clean!

 #16 INSPIRATION – Who inspires you?
 Share your own opinions on why they do and how they have inspired you.

 #17 CASE STUDY – What have you done in your business?
 Who have you helped?
 Write a post sharing how your business has made their life better.